engnr-a/Java-personal-notebooks/Note2.md

   }
 }
 ```
-**(D) Accessing Public, Private, and Protected Methods**
+**(E) Accessing Public, Private, and Protected Methods**

-The current section deals with Fields in term of member functions/methods.
+The current section deals with Fields in terms of member functions/methods.
 A method can also be abstract.\
 As previous sections; getMethods returns only public methods while getDeclaredMethods returns ALL.\
 The last three methods have the word **"native"**.
 Native indicates that a method is implemented in a language other than\
 java such as C, C++ e.t.c.